-US letter rejects Russia’s no Nato enlargement demand, as Normandy Four talks resume
+US letter rejects Russia’s No Nato Enlargement demand, as Normandy Four talks resume

 Normandy Four meeting

-In parallel to the US-Russian talks over Nato enlargement, one of the positive developments to emerge from the current crisis has been the resumption of the Normandy Four talks.
+In parallel with the US-Russian talks over Nato enlargement, one of the positive developments to emerge from the current crisis has been the resumption of the Normandy Four talks.

-Delegates met in Paris on January 25 for a marathon eight hour session to try and get the wheels of the stalled Minsk II agreement moving again.
-This was the first time the group has met since the December 2019 talks in Paris that were also the first face-to-face meeting between Putin and Ukrainian president Volodymyr Zelenskiy.
+Delegates met in Paris on January 25 for a marathon eight-hour session to try to get the wheels of the stalled Minsk II agreement moving again.
+This was the first time the group has met since the December 2019 talks in Paris, which were also the first face-to-face meeting between Putin and Ukrainian President Volodymyr Zelenskiy.

-While the Paris talks produced some progress the follow through promises from that meeting were never fulfilled and the second meeting scheduled for April 2020 never happened.
+While the Paris talks produced some progress, the follow-through promises from that meeting were never fulfilled and the second meeting scheduled for April 2020 never happened.

 This week the talks focused on the Minsk II proposal that the Donbas be given a semi-autonomous status in Ukraine’s constitution, something that Kyiv agreed to in the Minsk II protocols but has not implemented, as it remains highly controversial amongst Ukrainians.
-The Kremlin is keen on this provision as it hands Russia a mechanism to prevent Ukraine from ever joining Nato: any Nato membership decisions would have to be put to the vote and a Donbas that remains under the influence of Russia could veto any accession vote.
+The Kremlin is keen on this provision, as it hands Russia a mechanism to prevent Ukraine from ever joining Nato: any Nato membership decisions would have to be put to the vote and a Donbas that remains under the influence of Russia could veto any accession vote.

 Moscow has complained heavily that no progress has been made on implementing the change of status of Donbas, but the Ukrainian side hinted that they may consider moving the issue forward.

-The Kremlin's deputy chief of staff Dmitri Kozak, who is in charge of dealing with the Donbas issue and lead the delegations, characterised the eight-hour talks in Paris as "not simple", and the group is due to meet again in two weeks in Berlin.
+The Kremlin's deputy chief of staff Dmitri Kozak, who is in charge of dealing with the Donbas issue and leads the delegations, characterised the eight-hour talks in Paris as "not simple", and the group is due to meet again in two weeks in Berlin.